 “We enjoy pushing the limits of corn yields to see how far we can push it on the farm.
 We enjoy the contest so that other farmers continuously push each other to greater heights, walking through it also gives us something to do in the evening when our work is complete throughout the summer.

 About 50% of our acres are irrigated, we do no-till a few acres every year not much though, due to Lake Michigan.. it keeps us too saturated and we can hardly ever keep ruts out of the fields in the fall.
 We plant 100% pioneer corn and soybeans, we firmly believe their genetics are top notch, a few other details we have introduced in the past 10 years are more biologicals through our program, Humic/fulvic acids, sugars, etc. we need to be looking into the future on how we are going to produce more with less cash so we have to have our soil in check which can take years.

-A goal of ours besides have a profitable year, would be
+“Some goals of ours, besides having a profitable year, would be:

-5: one 5 year goal of ours is most def the late Francis child’s 442 dryland yield… he was very close to my dad so to get to his level would be really cool!
+5: One 5 year goal of ours is most definitely the late Francis Child’s 442 dryland yield… he was very close to my dad so to get to his level would be really cool!

-We are implementing Y drop for the first time on our farm, hope to add some bushels with those, adjusting our nutrient loads in sands with high K%.
-We are cutting our rates back and raising others, trying pivot bios ProveN which could be a game changer!
+“For 2020, we are implementing Y drop for the first time on our farm, hope to add some bushels with those, adjusting our nutrient loads in sands with high K%.
+We are cutting our rates back and raising others, trying Pivot Bio’s ProveN which could be a game changer!
 Another thing we are doing is playing with populations.
 July and August get hot here so maybe not an entire season like down south but it can definitely ruin a crop like everywhere else.
 On some ground we have played with 28k to 40k populations, with contest acres going from 34k to 43k.